Sub-Saharan Africa, 2017

 Small grants under the BID programme seek to mobilize biodiversity data relevant for biodiversity conservation priorities.

-Applications must be submitted in English and by using the appropriate template.
+- Applications must be submitted in English and by using the provided template.
+If you need help with this requirement, please contact BID@gbif.org as early as possible and before 27 March 2017.

 The objectives of the BID small biodiversity data mobilization grants are to:

 - Increase available biodiversity data, within and beyond the grant period

 - Apply biodiversity data in response to conservation priorities